Reviews13 min read

 Frequently Asked Questions

 Does Insightly CRM have a free plan in 2026?
-Yes — and it's one of the more legitimate free plans in this space.
+Yes — and it's actually legitimate.
 You get up to 2 users, 2,500 records, core contact management, pipeline tracking, and basic project management.
-Limited, but enough to actually test drive the product before committing.
+Limited, but enough to actually test drive it before you commit.

 Is Insightly good for small businesses?
-It's one of the stronger options in the small business CRM space, particularly for service-based businesses that need to manage both sales and delivery.
-Teams with 5 to 50 users tend to get the most value from it — below that, the learning curve might outweigh the benefits; above that, you might start hitting limitations.
+It's one of the stronger options for small business, especially for service-based teams that need to manage both sales and delivery.
+Teams with 5 to 50 users tend to get the most value — below that, the learning curve might not be worth it; above that, you might start hitting walls.

 How does Insightly compare to Salesforce?
-Completely different markets, honestly.
-Salesforce is built for enterprises with complex requirements, large teams, and the kind of budget that includes a dedicated Salesforce admin (or three).
-Insightly is built for small and mid-size businesses that want meaningful CRM functionality without enterprise complexity or enterprise price tags.
+Completely different ballgame.
+Salesforce is built for enterprises with complex needs, huge teams, and budgets that include a dedicated Salesforce admin (or three).
+Insightly is built for small and mid-size teams that want solid CRM functionality without enterprise complexity and pricing.
 Using Insightly as a Salesforce replacement for a 1,000-person sales org would be like using a food truck to cater a stadium.
-Wrong tool, wrong context.

 Does Insightly integrate with Gmail and Google Workspace?
-Yes, and quite well.
+Yep, and really well.
 The Gmail sidebar lets you log emails, view contact records, and create tasks without leaving your inbox.
-Google Calendar sync is reliable, and Google Drive attachments work natively.
-If your team runs on Google, this integration alone makes Insightly worth a look.
+Google Calendar sync works reliably, and Google Drive attachments integrate natively.
+If your team runs on Google, this alone makes it worth checking out.

 What's the main difference between Insightly and HubSpot?
-HubSpot is stronger on marketing automation and has a more generous free tier.
-Insightly has built-in project management that HubSpot simply doesn't offer natively.
-One wins on marketing, one wins on delivery tracking — pick based on which problem you're actually trying to solve.
+HubSpot is stronger on marketing and has a more generous free tier.
+Insightly has built-in project management that HubSpot just doesn't offer natively.
+Pick based on which problem you actually need solved — marketing advantage or delivery tracking.

 Is Insightly's automation worth it?
-Yes, but you'll need the Professional plan at ~$49/user/month to get the more powerful workflow automation features.
-The builder is genuinely accessible — no coding needed — and for teams where follow-up consistency and lead routing are constant headaches, the time savings pay for themselves pretty quickly.
+Yep, but you'll need the Professional plan at ~$49/user/month to unlock the more powerful features.
+The builder is genuinely accessible — no coding needed — and for teams where follow-up and lead routing are constant pain points, the time savings pay for itself pretty fast.

 Tags